Faculty and Staff

 K-8 World Language and Culture Endorsement License

-Students majoring in elementary education have the option of completing an add-on endorsement in one of the five world languages.
+Students majoring in elementary education have the option of completing an add-on endorsement in one of three world languages.
 Each add-on endorsement program prepares students to be recommended for licensure in that world language in grades K-8.
 Each add-on endorsement requires a separate application for licensure.
 All students must attain the intermediate-high level of oral proficiency.

 World Languages – French requires 26 to 28 credits:

-FREN 211Intermediate French I4
+FREN 211Intercultural Connections in French I4

-FREN 212Intermediate French II4
+FREN 212Intercultural Connections in French II4

 FREN 250Pre-May Seminar: Francophone World2-4